Tussenvoegsel: Netherlands

 In the Netherlands, these tussenvoegsels are not included when sorting alphabetically.
-For example, in the Dutch telephone directory, "De Vries" is listed under "V", instead of "D".
+For example, in the Dutch telephone directory, "de Vries" is listed under "V", not "D".
 Therefore, tussenvoegsels in Dutch databases are recorded as a separate data field so as to simplify the process of locating it.
 Sorting by tussenvoegsel would result in many names being listed under "D" and "V".

 In Dutch grammar, the tussenvoegsel in a surname is written with a capital letter only when it starts a sentence or is not preceded by a first name or initial.
-So referring to a professor named Peter whose surname is "de Vries", one writes "professor De Vries", but when preceded by a first name or initial it is written using lower case, such as in "Peter de Vries" or "P. de Vries".
+So referring to a professor named Peter whose surname is "de Vries", one writes "Professor De Vries", but when preceded by a first name or initial it is written using lower case, such as in "Peter de Vries" or "P. de Vries".

 Belgium

 In Belgian Dutch, or Flemish, surnames are collated with the full surname including tussenvoegsels.
-"De Smet" comes before "DeSmet" in a telephone book.
+"De Smet" comes before "Desmet" in a telephone book.
 Although French family names commonly also use tussenvoegsels, those are frequently contracted into the surname, e.g. turning Le Roc into Leroc, or La Roche into Laroche, and thus explaining the collation preference.

 In contrast to Dutch orthography, Belgian tussenvoegsels always keep their original orthography, e.g. meneer Van Der Velde, meneer P. Van Der Velde, or Peter Van Der Velde.